 As we noted in our previous post, the initial proposal included a provision that would have prohibited businesses from using or repurposing a consumer review written or created for one product so that it appears to have been written or created for a substantially different product.”
 The FTC noted it was not immediately able to resolve a factual dispute regarding the definition of substantially different product” and thus decided not to finalize that provision.

-Violations of the rule carry a maximum civil penalty is almost $52,000 per violation.
+Violations of the rule carry a maximum civil penalty of almost $52,000 per violation.
 What constitutes a single violation is not defined, but the FTC notes that ultimately, courts will also decide how to calculate the number of violations in a given case.”
 Based on a post announcing the rule, the FTC will look to use it, when applicable, to go after those who employ these prohibited practices to hoodwink consumers and get an unfair leg up on their competitors.”